himanshu07Rai/hacker-news-2.0/README.md

 Users can see the news date wise and can even search for any topic.

-NEWS can even be segregated as top 10, top 20 or top 50
+NEWS can even be segregated as top 10, top 20 or top 50.

+This app also supports infinite scrolling.